Hong Kong elders march in support of young demonstrators

 The seniors also slammed the police for their handling of a protest Sunday in Hong Kong’s Sha Tin district.
 That protest was mostly peaceful but ended in mayhem when violent scuffles in a shopping mall saw dozens injured, including a policeman who had a finger bitten off, and over 40 people detained.

-On Wednesday, Veteran actress and singer Deannie Ip said police shouldn’t use heavy-handed tactics against young protesters, who “have no guns” and were peacefully expressing their frustrations.
+On Wednesday, Veteran actress and singer Deanie Ip said police shouldn’t use heavy-handed tactics against young protesters, who “have no guns” and were peacefully expressing their frustrations.

 “They are young people and they are doing the right thing.
 Why are they being mistreated?” she said.